 These include Net Pay, PAYE, National Insurance and Pension contributions.
-All such payments must be authorised by the Payroll Manager (or nominee in their absence) and the CFO or FD, or nominee.
+All such payments must be authorised by the Payroll Manager (or nominee in their absence) and the CFO or FD, or senior post holders.

 Arrangements for the use of electronic banking systems including the allocation of Smart Cards will be determined by the CFO.